etonee123x/shared/README.md

-# Types
+# Shared
-Types for binding together my projects.
+Shared types and utils for binding my projects together.